AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/map-identities.md

     ![Identity Namespace](assets/identity-createUsingApi.png)

-If you return to the UI, you should now see your three new custom namespaces:
+If you return to the user interface, you should now see your three new custom namespaces:
 ![Identity Namespace ](assets/identity-newIdentities.png)